-Ukiyo is a kind of escape room role-playing game, borrowing elements from the films of Hayao Miyazaki (Spirited Away, My Neighbour Totoro) and the Legend of Zelda video games.
+Ukiyo is a kind of escape room with role-playing games, borrowing elements from the films of Hayao Miyazaki (Spirited Away, My Neighbour Totoro) and the Legend of Zelda video games.

 “I’ve tried to talk to the prince but he’s extremely defensive,” says our guide at the beginning of the game, a man in his early twenties clearly relishing the fantasy role-play.
 “You must befriend him.”
 Trams rumble past outside.

 My friends and I come to relish it too.
 We each wear masks that endow us with different abilities, and when the lighting goes down and things get a bit scary, there’s real urgency in our voices as we work together, problem-solving.

 “It’s an environment to be whoever you want, to immerse yourself,” says Michael Armstrong, the game’s designer.

 The concept stems from Armstrong’s childhood passions.
 He grew up loving Zelda on Nintendo 64 (though given he’s 23 now, it would have already been very retro), but his screen-averse parents were wary of letting him play too much.
 So he spent hours reading the manual, immersing himself in the world and the mechanics of gameplay.

 “The world became so much bigger in my head,” he says.
 “Growing up, I made every kind of game.”